V4Fire/Client/src/core/dom/resize-watcher/README.md

 ResizeWatcher.watch(document.body, handler2);
 ```

+All registered handlers share the same ResizeObserver instance, which helps improve performance.
 In addition, this module provides a number of useful options.
-And all adjacent resize events are collapsed into one by default, which helps avoid application performance issues.
+And all adjacent resize events are collapsed into one by default,
+which helps avoid application performance issues.

 ```js
 import * as ResizeWatcher from 'core/dom/resize-watcher';